Fishing Equipment List

 April/May:

-Seal buggers, wooly buggers, crystal buggers, minnow patterns, leech patterns, chironomids, prince nymphs, pheasant tails, hares ears, balanced buggers/leeches/flies, and Denny Rickards’ flies are highly recommended
+Seal buggers, woolly buggers, crystal buggers, minnow patterns, leech patterns, chironomids, prince nymphs, pheasant tails, hare’s ears, balanced buggers/leeches/flies, and Denny Rickards’ flies are highly recommended

 June/early July

-Chubby Chornobyl, damsel nymphs, adult damsels, still water nymphs, seal buggers, wooly buggers, crystal buggers, minnow patterns, leech patterns, prince nymphs, pheasant tails, hares ears, balanced buggers and leech patterns, and Denny Rickards’ flies are highly recommended.
+Chubby Chornobyl, damsel nymphs, adult damsels, still water nymphs, seal buggers, woolly buggers, crystal buggers, minnow patterns, leech patterns, prince nymphs, pheasant tails, hare’s ears, balanced damsels, balanced buggers and leech patterns, and Denny Rickards’ flies are highly recommended.

 Flies (middle and upper Lost Creek above the reservoir): all flies must be barbless or barb-pinched down.